cstamas/mariadb-vagrant/README.md

 # mariadb-vagrant
 A simple vagrant box with MariaDB 10.1 and CentOS 7.2.

+Use some stronger machine to run this, as mysql will need RAM and CPU!

 ## Getting started
-1. Clone this repository
+1. Check out this repository
 2. Install Virtualbox
 3. Install Vagrant
-4. Install VirtualBox plugin `vagrant plugin install vagrant-vbguest`
-5. Run `vagrant up`
+4. Run `vagrant up`

 Note: After the initial install, you may need to run `vagrant reload` to restart the VM.
 This will refresh the port forwarding.

 ## Connecting to MariaDB
 Using any client that connects to MySQL, use the following settings:

+I use SquirrelSQL but any SQL tool would do.

 Host: `127.0.0.1`
 User: `root`
 Password: `password`
 Port: `13306`
 Database: `pwalk_db`

-If you have port conflict, adjust the port.
+If you have port conflict, adjust the port!

 ## Create the table and load data

+See ddl.md

+## Query the table

-See ddl.sql.
+See query.md